-\begin{cor} Let \(\E\) and \(\B\) two \(\infty\)-bicategories. \begin{enumerate} \item An inner (co)cartesian 2-fibration \(p\colon \E \to \B\) is equivalent to an inner (co)car\-te\-sian 1-fibration if and only if every triangle is left and right inner. \item An outer (co)cartesian 2-fibration \(p\colon \E \to \B\) is equivalent to an outer (co)car\-te\-sian 1-fibration if and only if every triangle whose left leg is \(p\)-cocartesian is left outer and every triangle whose right leg is \(p\)-cartesian is right outer. \end{enumerate} \end{cor} \begin{proof} From the explicit description of Remark~\ref{rem:unwinding} one immediately finds that if \(p\) is an inner (co)cartesian 1-fibration then every triangle is both left and right \(p\)-inner.
-Similarly, if \(p\) is an outer cartesian 1-fibration then any (co)cartesian arrow is automatically strongly (co)cartesian by~\cite[Proposition 2.3.7]{GagnaHarpazLanariLaxLimits} (and its dual), and so from Remark~\ref{rem:unwinding} we obtain that every triangle whose left leg is \(p\)-cocartesian is left \(p\)-outer and any triangle whose right leg is \(p\)-cartesian is right \(p\)-outer.
+\begin{cor} Let \(\E\) and \(\B\) two \(\infty\)-bicategories. \begin{enumerate} \item A given 2-inner (co)cartesian fibration \(p\colon \E \to \B\) is equivalent to a 1-inner (co)car\-te\-sian fibration if and only if every triangle is left and right inner. \item A given 2-outer (co)cartesian fibration \(p\colon \E \to \B\) is equivalent to a 1-outer (co)car\-te\-sian fibration if and only if every triangle whose left leg is \(p\)-cocartesian is left outer and every triangle whose right leg is \(p\)-cartesian is right outer. \end{enumerate} \end{cor} \begin{proof} From the explicit description of Remark~\ref{rem:unwinding} one immediately finds that if \(p\) is a 1-inner (co)cartesian fibration then every triangle is both left and right \(p\)-inner.
+Similarly, if \(p\) is a 1-outer cartesian fibration then any (co)cartesian arrow is automatically strongly (co)cartesian by~\cite[Proposition 2.3.7]{GagnaHarpazLanariLaxLimits} (and its dual), and so every triangle whose left leg is \(p\)-cocartesian is left \(p\)-outer and any triangle whose right leg is \(p\)-cartesian is right \(p\)-outer.

 To prove the ``if'' direction, we now invoke the fact that \(\rN^{\sca}\) is a right Quillen equivalence to deduce the existence of fibration \(q\colon \C \to \D\) of \(\Catoo\)-categories which fits in a commutative diagram of the form